Medical & Biohazardous Waste Disposal in California

 In addition to these stringent regulations, generators are required to maintain a comprehensive tracking document for all waste that has been removed, treated, transported or disposed of, for a period of 3 years.

-Our local Californian facility manages the collection and disposal of all healthcare waste streams, and as a team we pride ourselves on providing tangible results for our clients.
+Our local Californian facility manages the collection and disposal of all healthcare waste streams across California's major cities including Sacramento, Los Angeles, San Diego, Fresno San Francisco and neighborhoods in between.
+As a team we pride ourselves on providing tangible results for our clients.
 In 2017 alone, we:

 Prevented approximately 4250 needle stick injury incidents